-The EC recognizes expense variations from the APB (without special request) of up to 15% within any of the major budget categories, i.e., Direct Labor, Subcontractors, Consultants, etc. However, at any stage during the course of the Program, should the CMs under the ILL / USL incur expenditures in a category for which no budget exists, or should the actual consolidated expenses relating to any budget category be expected to exceed the budget for that category by more than 15%, and the ILL / USL wants the EC to recognize these expenses in place of under-spending in other Budget categories, then a request for an amendment to the Budget must be submitted (please see Section 9.4.2, ahead).
-This request should be substantiated by clear and complete explanations and must be submitted by the ILL / USL for approval by the EC together with a revised, updated APB.
+The EC recognizes expense variations from the APB of up to 15%, without a specific request, between any major budget categories, i.e., Direct Labor, Subcontractors, Consultants, etc. However, at any stage during the course of the Program, should the CMs under the ILL / USL incur expenditures in a category for which no budget exists, or should the actual consolidated expenses relating to any budget category be expected to exceed the budget for that category by more than 15%, and the ILL / USL wants the EC to recognize these expenses in place of under-spending in other Budget categories, then a request for an amendment to the Budget must be submitted (please see Section 9.4.2, ahead).
+This request should be substantiated by clear and complete explanations and must be submitted by the ILL / USL for approval by the EC, together with a revised budget.